Pennsylvania Post-Decree Modification Lawyer

 We Help With Post-Decree Modification Orders

 It is a common misconception that court orders are set in stone.
-Sometimes, dissolution actions are not finalized even after a final judgment and decree is entered.
-There are opportunities to modify important decisions such as child support, child custody, alimony, and even parenting time.
-It is even sometimes possible to file a motion to change the provisions of an existing court order.
+Sometimes, dissolution actions are not finalized even after a judgment and decree is entered – it is possible to file a motion to change the provisions of an existing court order.

 If you have changing circumstances, such as those relating to income or relocation, you may wish to seek modifications related to alimony, child custody, or child support.
 The experienced Pennsylvania family law attorneys at the Law Offices of Sheryl R. Rentz, P.C., will work hard to ensure that your goals are accomplished while protecting your rights.
 You can reach us at (610) 645-0100 for a free initial consultation.

 Understanding the Process